 - Outside distractions.
 When you come and go from treatment on a daily basis, it can be much easier to get wrapped up in everyday life and outside distractions.
 Recovery, especially early on, requires a strong dedication to working on yourself.

-As with most decisions, you must examine what is going to work best for you.
+As with most decisions, you must decide whether outpatient treatment is going to work best for you.
 If you think outpatient treatment could be right for you, call Royal Life Centers.
 Our outpatient alcohol rehab is customized to fit your individual needs.
-If you’re ready to get the help you deserve, call us today.
+If you’re ready to get the help you deserve, call us today at 877-RECOVERY.